 Thought disorders are usually diagnosed when a person’s behavior and speaking show illogical, problematic, or incoherent patterns.
 Someone who can process information can think about something, connect thoughts and then speak and deliver those thoughts in an organized and clear pattern.
 An individual suffering from a thought disorder cannot complete a thought process without experiencing internal disruption.
 Symptoms that someone is suffering from a thought disorder are:

 Adapted from NCPG/SOGS and DSM-5

 Responses should be based on behavior over the past 90 days

-Disclaimer: This screening is not designed to make a diagnosis or take the place of a professional diagnosis
+Disclaimer: This screening is not designed to make a diagnosis or take a professional diagnosis

 consultation.
 Use this brief screening tool to help determine if further action is recommended.